SLAM&Render: A Benchmark for the Intersection Between Neural Rendering, Gaussian Splatting and SLAM: Experiments

 \textbf{Camera tracking. } To illustrate the advantage on using kinematic data, three approaches based on Gaussian Splatting SLAM \cite{matsuki2024gaussian} (MonoGS) were evaluated.
-In the first experiment, we used the default configuration for MonoGS{, while in the second one we integrated the robot kinematic data to describe the camera motion.
-The evaluation of the second approach} is referred to as the \textit{Kinematics} experiment.
+In the first experiment, we used the default configuration for MonoGS, while in the second one we integrated the robot kinematic data to describe the camera motion.
+The evaluation of the second approach is referred to as the \textit{Kinematics} experiment.

 In the third experiment, robot kinematics were incorporated as an initial seed for camera pose estimation within MonoGS.
-This is referred to as \textit{Kinem. seed} experiment. {Following the evaluation protocol} in \cite{matsuki2024gaussian}, the ATE RMSE for keyframes is reported in \refTab{tab:ate-comparison}.
+This is referred to as \textit{Kinem. seed} experiment.
+Following the evaluation protocol in \cite{matsuki2024gaussian}, the ATE RMSE for keyframes is reported in \refTab{tab:ate-comparison}.
 For this experiment, \textit{setup-1}, \textit{setup-3}, and \textit{setup-4} were used under different light conditions while performing \textit{train} and \textit{test} trajectories.
-In all cases, it is evident that incorporating kinematic data improves camera tracking performance {allowing for drift corrections}.
-However, the results also show that the naive approach of using robot kinematics as the initial seed of MonoGS decreases its accuracy.
-This result motivates the use of our \ourdataset dataset for research on multimodal fusion within NeRF and Gaussian Splatting SLAM. \refFig{fig:ate-trajectories} illustrates the camera tracking results for \textit{setup-4} under cold lighting condition.
+In all cases, it is evident that incorporating kinematic data improves camera tracking performance, allowing for drift corrections.
+However, the results also show that the naive approach of using robot kinematics as the initial seed of MonoGS decreases its accuracy. {Differently from continuous integration, which introduces corrective constraints throughout the optimization process, using the kinematics solely for initialization can lead to reduced performance, as early pose biases tend to propagate into the subsequent photometric optimization.} This result motivates the use of our \ourdataset dataset for research on multimodal fusion within NeRF and Gaussian Splatting SLAM. \refFig{fig:ate-trajectories} illustrates the camera tracking results for \textit{setup-4} under cold lighting condition.
 The trajectory using MonoGS is shown in \refFig{fig:ate-trajectories}a, while \refFig{fig:ate-trajectories}b shows the result using kinematic data as initial seed.